SX-Aurora/veprof/README.md

 # veprof
-VE process profiler running on VH
+**VE process profiler running on VH**

-this is work in progress, expect output format changes.
+*this is work in progress, expect output format changes.*

-Goal of this tool is to get a profile of an application running on VE card without instrumenting the executable in any way, with low overhead.
+Goal of this tool is to get a profile of an application running on VE card without instrumenting the executable in any way, with lowest possbile overhead.
 The executable has to contain symbols.

+Output is a textfile containing performance counters and routine names, a tool to view this file will be provided, and the format will get documented soon.

+The idea is to complement the relatively expensive (in terms of overhead) but precise `ftrace` tool with something less precise but cheaper.

-Do not use with openmp codes for the moment.
+Do not use with openmp codes for the moment, see bugs section.

 ## usage

 sample with 100hz:

-> ./veprof ./exe
+    ./veprof ./exe

 sample with 50 hz

-> ./veprof -s 50 ./exe
+    ./veprof -s 50 ./exe

 sample a wrapper calling exe

-> ./veprof -e ./exe ./wrapper.sh
+    ./veprof -e ./exe ./wrapper.sh

 ## prerequisites